Everest Base Camp Trek

 ALCOHOL & CAFFEINE:

-Alcohol and trekking don't really mix.
-We highly recommend that you limit your alcohol consumption in Kathmandu prior to your trip.
+Alcohol and trekking don't mix.
+We highly recommend that you limit your alcohol consumption in Kathmandu before your trip.
 Celebrate your success after your trek.
 Both alcohol and caffeine increase dehydration.
 Limit your intake of both when hiking at high altitudes.
 You enjoy your trek more without these liquids.

-The most noteworthy thing that makes this trek pleasurable and memorable is the skilled, experienced, polite and helpful leader(s) and the crew members tasked with the responsibility of operating trips on the mountains smoothly without any glitches.
+The most noteworthy thing that makes this trek pleasurable and memorable is the skilled, experienced, polite, and helpful leader(s) and the crew members tasked with the responsibility of operating trips on the mountains smoothly without any glitches.
 Your trips will be led by the best and most seasoned leaders.
-All of Unique Adventure International trekking leaders are carefully selected on the basis of their local experience, team skills and personal abilities.
-With the focus on helping local communities, Unique Adventure International only employs local personnel with adequate knowledge about culture, ecosystem, flora, fauna, geography, and history of their birthplace region(s).
+All Unique Adventure International trekking leaders are carefully selected based on their local experience, team skills, and personal abilities.
+With a focus on helping local communities, Unique Adventure International only employs local personnel with adequate knowledge about the culture, ecosystem, flora, fauna, geography, and history of their birthplace region(s).
 Our trek and expedition leaders have undertaken the following orientations:

 • Intensive Wilderness First Aid